Skip to content

 make

-Get the full list and details:
+Get the full task list:

 make help